Persimmon: Diospyros lotus (date-plum)

 Date-plum (Diospyros lotus), also known as lotus persimmon, is native to temperate Asia and southeast Europe.
-Its English name probably derives from Persian Khormaloo خرمالو literally "date-plum", referring to the taste of this fruit, which is reminiscent of both plums and dates.
+Its English name probably derives from the Persian Khormaloo خرمالو ("date-plum"), referring to the taste which is reminiscent of both plums and dates.

-Diospyros decandra
+Diospyros decandra (gold apple or thị)

-Diospyros decandra is native to Mainland Southeast Asia and its fruit peel is golden yellow.
+Diospyros decandra is native to Mainland Southeast Asia, and its skin is golden yellow.

 Diospyros virginiana (American persimmon)

 American persimmon (Diospyros virginiana) is native to the eastern United States.
-Harvested in the fall or after the first frost, its fruit is eaten fresh, in baked goods, in steamed puddings, and to make a mildly alcoholic beverage called persimmon beer.
+Harvested in the fall or after the first frost, the fruit is eaten fresh, in baked goods, in steamed puddings, and is used to make a mildly alcoholic beverage called persimmon beer.